-Applicants must be Florida a resident and a U.S. or eligible citizen to apply.
+Applicants must be Florida residents and a U.S. or eligible citizen to apply.
 Prospective recipients must have graduated from a Florida high school with a 3.0 or higher GPA.
 Applications must include documentation of at least 75 hours of community service.
 Competitive ACT or SAT scores are also required.
 This award is worth up to $212.71 per credit hour.
-Applications are due by December 1, 2021.
+Applications are due by August 31 after high school graduation.

 This award is for undergraduate learners with a 2.0 or higher GPA who are children of former U.S. Army personnel.
 Eligible students have graduated high school, currently attending a college or university, and are 24 years old or younger.
 Awards range from $500-$2,000 per year.
-Applications are due by April 15, 2022.
+Applications open every January and close in April.

 The Robert W. White, Sr. Scholarship is for full-time students who are juniors or seniors in a four-year welding engineering degree program.
 Applicants must be at least 18 years old with a 3.2 or higher GPA.
 This need-based scholarship requires proof of financial need and is renewable for up to two years.
 The $2,500 award may be used for tuition and fees only.
-Applications are due November 30, 2021.
+Applications are due by March 1 each year.

 The Pearl Scholarship is for students in Oregon who have lived or remain in foster care and want to attend a public college or university in the state.
 The award is for those interested in studying health sciences.
 Applicants should be 26 years old or younger and plan to enroll at least half-time in school.
 The amount awarded varies per year.
-Applications are due by March 1, 2022.
+Applications are open from November - March for the upcoming academic year.

-This program is open to undergraduate and graduate students who want to take on a paid summer research and development internship.
-The scholarship portion of the award is worth $1,500 for one academic year.
-Prospective recipients should have a 3.0 or higher GPA.
-They must also be pursuing a bachelor’s, master’s, or doctoral degree and be able to finish their program within one year of completing the summer internship.
-Applications are due by October 15 each year.
+This program is open to graduate students enrolled in a food science program who want to take on a paid summer research and development internship.
+The scholarship portion of the award is worth $4,800 for one academic year.
+Prospective recipients should have a 3.0 or higher GPA and must be enrolled in an undergraduate or graduate program for fall 2022 to be eligible.
+Applications are due by September 30.

 Applicants for the American Dream Award must be 17 years of age or older with at least one year of college completed.
-Prospective recipient must be currently enrolled as a full-time student in an associate or bachelor’s degree program with a 3.0 or higher GPA.
+Prospective recipients must be currently enrolled as a full-time student in an associate or bachelor’s degree program with a 3.0 or higher GPA.
 These awards are need-based and worth between $5,000-$15,000.
-The deadline to apply is October 15, 2021.
+The application will reopen February 2024.

 Find More Scholarships!